-- (1) This section applies to a development proposal mentioned in- - (a) schedule 4, part 4.2, item 3 (c) or (d); or - (b) schedule 4, part 4.3, item 1, item 2 (a) or (b), item 3, item 6 or item 7. - (2) If the proponent of a development proposal wants the application for the development approval assessed in the merit track on the ground that the proposal is not likely to have a significant adverse environmental impact, the proponent must apply to the relevant agency for an opinion (an environmental significance opinion) to that effect. - (3) If the planning and land authority is the relevant agency for an environmental significance opinion, the authority must not give an opinion unless it has consulted each of the following entities: - (a) the work safety commissioner; - (b) the environment protection authority; - (c) the emergency services commissioner; - (d) the director-general of the administrative unit responsible for the Health Act 1993; - (e) if an area adjacent to the ACT could be adversely affected by development that is the subject of the development proposal-the council for the area; - (f) an entity prescribed by regulation.
+- (1) This section applies to a development proposal mentioned in- - (a) schedule 4, part 4.2, item 3 (c) or (d) or item 11; or - (b) schedule 4, part 4.3, item 1, item 2 (a) or (b), item 3, item 6 or item 7. - (2) If the proponent of a development proposal wants the application for the development approval assessed in the merit track on the ground that the proposal is not likely to have a significant adverse environmental impact, the proponent must apply to the relevant agency for an opinion (an environmental significance opinion) to that effect. - (3) If the planning and land authority is the relevant agency for an environmental significance opinion, the authority must not give an opinion unless it has consulted each of the following entities: - (a) the work safety commissioner; - (b) the environment protection authority; - (c) the emergency services commissioner; - (d) the director-general of the administrative unit responsible for the Health Act 1993; - (e) if an area adjacent to the ACT could be adversely affected by development that is the subject of the development proposal-the council for the area; - (f) an entity prescribed by regulation.

-area-see the Local Government Act 1993 (NSW), dictionary.
+Authorised by the ACT Parliamentary Counsel-also accessible at www.legislation.act.gov.au area-see the Local Government Act 1993 (NSW), dictionary.